-Tang yuan are customarily eaten during Chinese New Year and the Lantern Festival (Yuanxiao).
-They are also served during special occasions like weddings and family reunion.
+Customarily, they eat glutinous rice balls (mochi) during Chinese New Year and the Lantern Festival (Yuanxiao).
+They also serve them during special occasions like weddings and family reunion.
 But they have become a dessert eaten all year round all over the world.
-Tang yuan are conventionally white in colour, but many specialised dessert shops have invented new flavours and many distinctive colours of tang yuan by replacing the more traditional filling with fruit conserves, chocolate, mashed potato and pumpkin paste.
-Filled or unfilled tang yuan are also served together with other sweet Chinese dessert soup like black sesame soup, red bean soup and mung bean soup.
+Glutinous rice balls (mochi) are conventionally white in colour.
+But many specialised dessert shops have invented new flavours.
+Besides, they make many distinctive colours of glutinous rice balls (mochi) by replacing the more traditional filling with new variations.
+Including fruit conserves, chocolate, mashed potato and pumpkin paste.
+Furthermore, they also serve filled or unfilled glutinous rice balls (mochi) together with other sweet Chinese dessert soups.
+Namely, black sesame soup, red bean soup, red bean and black rice soup and mung bean soup.

-Sesame seed is believed to be the most ancient oilseed crop known to mankind.
+Many people consider sesame seed as the most ancient oilseed crop known to humankind.
 Even though it is only a tiny flat oval seed, it has enormous health benefits.
 The Chinese have long studied and discovered its usage for many health endorsing and anti-aging values.
-In traditional Chinese Medicine, black sesame seeds are used as remedy for signs of aging like grey hair, blurred vision, poor memory and hearing loss.
+In traditional Chinese Medicine, practitioners use black sesame seeds as remedy for many ailments.
+Including signs of aging like grey hair, blurred vision, poor memory and hearing loss.

-Sesame seeds are an excellent source of copper but also a good source of protein, calcium, magnesium, iron, phosphorus, zinc, molybdenum, selenium, vitamin B1 and dietary fiber.
+Furthermore, sesame seeds are an excellent source of copper.
+And also a good source of protein, calcium, magnesium, iron, phosphorus, zinc, molybdenum, selenium, vitamin B1 and dietary fiber.
 Furthermore, sesame seeds comprise of two distinct matters: sesamin and sesamolin.
-They belong to a group of exceptionally valuable fibers called lignans, which can help lower cholesterols and prevent high blood pressure.
+They belong to a group of exceptionally valuable fibers called lignans.
+Which can help lower cholesterols and prevent high blood pressure.
 Sesamin can also protect the liver from oxidative effects of free radicals.
 The high content of copper provides relief for rheumatoid arthritis.
-Other health benefits of sesame seeds include aiding of digestion, healthy heart and skin, may prevent cancer, and promote bone and respiratory health.
+Other health benefits of sesame seeds may include aiding of digestion, healthy heart and skin.
+Also may prevent cancer, and promote bone and respiratory health.

-- Large bowl half filled with cold water
+- Large mixing bowl half filled with cold water

 For the Black Sesame Filling: